Floydlang/floyd/docs/README.md

 4. Extreme execution speed, faster than practical in majority of C systems

-5. Nextgen visual and interactive tools to support exploration and experimentation
+5. Next-gen visual and interactive tools to support exploration and experimentation

 # UNIQUE FEATURES